orxshi/tailor/docs/test_cases.rst

      - M
      - 0.755

+Pitching mesh is equivalent to changing angle of attack of freestream.

 * Reference 1: Development of a coupled matrix-free LU-SGS solver for turbulent compressible flows
 * Reference 2: Implicit Approaches for Moving Boundaries in a 3-D Cartesian Method
 * Reference 3: Limit-cycle shape optimization using time-dependent transonic equation
+* Reference 4: Landon, R.H., “NACA 0012 Oscillatory and Transient Pitching,” Data Set 3, Compendium of Unsteady Aerodynamic Measurements,” AGARD Report 702, August 1982.